filippo-fonseca/use-key-event/README.md

 ## Contributing

-PR's, issues, and contributions are welcome!
+PRs, issues, and contributions are welcome!
 You can read the code of conduct [here](https://github.com/filippo-fonseca/use-key-event/blob/main/CODE_OF_CONDUCT.md).

 <hr />